materialsvirtuallab/pyhull/README.md

     >>> qvoronoi("o", pts)
     ['2\n', '5 5 1\n', '-10.101 -10.101 \n', '     0   -0.5 \n', '  -0.5      0 \n', '   0.5      0 \n', '     0    0.5 \n', '3 2 0 1\n', '3 4 0 2\n', '3 3 0 1\n', '3 4 0 3\n', '4 4 2 1 3\n']

-The return values are simply a list of string from the output.
+The return values are simply a list of strings from the output.

-For more useful analysis outputs, please use the high-level classes in the convex_hull and delaunay modules.
+For more useful analysis outputs, please use the high-level ConvexHull and DelaunayTri classes in the convex_hull and delaunay modules.
 For example,

     >>> from pyhull.convex_hull import ConvexHull
     >>> hull = ConvexHull(pts)